Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth

-or through singular integrals by
+or through singular integrals by:

-This operator has gained tremendous popularity during the last two decades thanks to its applications in different fields, such as, among others, phase transition phenomena, crystal dislocation, population dynamics, anomalous diffusion, flame propagation, chemical reactions of liquids, conservation laws, quasi-geostrophic flows, water waves.
-Moreover, from a probabilistic point of view, the fractional Laplacian is the infinitesimal generator of a (rotationally) symmetric $2s$-stable L\'evy process.
-We refer to \cite{DPV, MBRS} for a very nice introduction on this subject.
-Note that the most important difference between the operators $(-\Delta)^{s}$ and $(-\Delta+m^{2})^{s}$ is that the first one is homogeneous in scaling whereas the second one is inhomogeneous as should be clear from the presence of the Bessel function $K_{\nu}$ in \eqref{FFdef}.
+This operator has gained tremendous popularity during the last two decades thanks to its applications in different fields, such as, among others, phase transition phenomena, crystal dislocation, population dynamics, anomalous diffusion, flame propagation, chemical reactions of liquids, conservation laws, quasi-geostrophic flows, and water waves.
+Moreover, the fractional Laplacian is the infinitesimal generator of a (rotationally) symmetric $2s$-stable L\'evy process.
+For a very nice introduction to $(-\Delta)^{s}$ and its applications, consult \cite{BuVa, DPV}.
+Note that the most striking difference between the operators $(-\Delta)^{s}$ and $(-\Delta+m^{2})^{s}$ is that the first one is homogeneous in scaling, whereas the second one is inhomogeneous as should be clear from the presence of the Bessel function $K_{\nu}$ in \eqref{FFdef}.